 We strongly encourage the Columbia community to take measures that safeguard their family, friends and colleagues during flu seaon.

 The most effective means to limit the spread of illness is to get a flu vaccine.
-You can't get sick from the flu shot, so make an appointment today if you haven't already done so.

 The following University-affiliated members must receive their flu shot at their school, department or a private provider: